MACC | MA in Christian Counseling - Gordon Conwell

 English Language Requirements (International Students)

-Gordon-Conwell requires a TOEFL score of 90 or better (IBT).
-We also accept IELTS scores of 6.5 or higher.
+Gordon-Conwell requires a TOEFL score of 92 or better (IBT).
+We also accept IELTS scores of 7.0 or higher, or a Duolingo score of 115.
 Students who have completed an undergraduate degree through an English-language university may request a TOEFL waiver.

 Application Requirements